zudijyr/issues/readme.md

 The content may be used freely provided attribution is linked to [Cole for Congress](http://coleforcongress.com).

-All position statements are in [markdown files](https://help.github.com/articles/markdown-basics).
+All position statements are in [markdown files](https://help.github.com/articles/markdown-basics) in the [/_posts directory](https://github.com/coleforcongress/issues/tree/gh-pages/_posts).
 These are simple text files, and are easy to edit.

 ## Suggesting changes